myfriendsloveme/myfriendsloveme.github.io/index.md

 I woke up very late today.
 I set the alarm for 5:30 AM, but was only able to defeat the seductiveness of my bed at 8:00 AM.
 That's very late for me.
 It's 9:20 AM now, and am anxiously waiting for the school bus to come.
 My mental pain is not as severe this morning.
 I believe I'm a bit psychologically drained.
 Yesterday was so full of emotions, my tiny brain is exhausted.
 We'll see how things will go from here.
 The sports doctor's appointment is at 10:05.
 I should be heading out now.

+This new doc turned to be my new favorite person.
+She was late to my appointment, but she was quick, punctual, very knowledgeable and attractive.
+The last characterization is always a plus no matter who you are.
+She told me to stop taking muscle relaxers and ditch the physical therapy.
+I was ecstatic to hear that since I never got along with Brandon (is that his name?) to begin with.
+Instead, she prescribed some bomb-ass steroids (I don't know the real clinical name of the drug) to treat what I finally know my problem as "lumbar strain."
+My mood has really uplifted since the minute I swallowed them delicious tablets.
+I didn't arrive at the verge of tears by the the time 4 o'clock rolled around like yesterday, and I had enough energy left to continue tutoring kids.
+Pain has been manageable all day.

+During the tutoring hours, I talked to the girl who has been one of my deepest sources of depression.
+I was worried she wouldn't talk to me.
+We had a very friendly small chat.
+I think that constitutes as a happy closure in our acquaintanceship.
+That felt alright and now I don't have to worry about her hating me eternally.

+Another thing that I did today was e-mail my old therapist.
+I sent her an e-mail asking if she offered counseling over vitual conferencing.
+I have yet to hear back from her.
+I loved Michele.
+She knew all about my fucked up history, like how I had a fetish for girls in relationships, my burgenoning drinking problems and how I was molested in 1st grade.

+I got home at 6:00 PM and noticed that my Washburn is depressed too.
+Well.
+I guess I don't play him as much as I used to, so he's obviously lonely.
+I only know and compose sad, four-chord songs, so I figured it's not good for my sanity to continue my relationship with him.
+Besides, I can't muster any strength on my fingertips to hold down 'em dirty-old-perverted steel strings.
+And I don't have the drive to learn new chord progressions.
+I've been hoping to learn Jazz guitar, but I just suck at life right now.

+Overall, I felt today was a good day.
+I regained some of my sanity and strength.
+I'm starting to speculate that maybe the physical pain in one's body is a huge, if not, the driving factor in one's mental pain.
+Maybe.

 ## March 18, 2019
 ### Mental Pain: 9.5 Physical Pain: 7